 This can describe many different foods, so what qualifies as a superfood?

 You might think of superfoods as those that offer more benefits per bite.
 These foods are nutritious but offer a little something extra.
-Superfoods may be higher in fiber, vitamins and minerals, yet also offer anti-inflammatory or antioxidant benefits, phytonutrients, or other compounds that might help fend off or delay chronic disease.
+Superfoods may be higher in fiber, vitamins and minerals, yet also offer anti-inflammatory or antioxidant nutrients, phytonutrients, or other compounds that might have health benefits.

 What are the best superfoods?